Nolan Arenado Player Props: Cardinals vs. Royals

 Nolan Arenado At The Plate

-- Among qualified hitters in MLB, his batting average ranks 19th, his on-base percentage ranks 74th, and he is 14th in the league in slugging.
+- Among the qualifying hitters, he ranks 25th in batting average, while his on-base percentage ranks 73rd and he is 16th in slugging.

-- Arenado enters this game on a eight-game hitting streak.
-In his last outings, he's hitting .300 with one homer.
+- Arenado will look to extend his nine-game hitting streak.
+He's batting .300 with one homer during his last games.

-- Arenado has picked up an RBI in 41.8% of his games this year, with more than one RBI in 19.1% of his games.
-He has also produced three or more runs in 10 contests.
+- In 46 games this season (41.4%), Arenado has picked up an RBI, and in 21 of those games (18.9%) he had more than one.
+He has also driven in three or more of his team's runs in 10 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.